msayed6789/System_Conversion_Embedded_Proj/README.md

 <br>

 # Technical Features:
-## It consists of AVR (atmega32), LCD and Keypad Convert between three different systems (decimal, hexadecimal, And binary) with each other.
+## It consists of AVR (atmega32), LCD and Keypad.
+## Convert between three different systems (decimal, hexadecimal, And binary) with each other.
 Also, LCD displays the result of the conversion process.

 # The project simulation:
 <img src="https://github.com/msayed6789/System_Conversion_Embedded_Proj/blob/main/Photos/Conversion_System.PNG" width=100%>